 The Mayor is doing something that’s worse than the equivalent of calling into talk radio: Calling in might make you feel good and feel like you’re doing something, but it’s not making a bit of difference.
 But in the mayor’s case, what he’s wants to do is likely to make things even worse….

-Here’s the latest addition to this list, courtesy of NPR:
+Here’s the latest addition to list, courtesy of NPR:

-Utah Republican State Senator Aaron Osmond has introduced a bill that would make this a new law:
+Utah Republican State Senator Aaron Osmond has introduced a bill that would make a new law:

 students who fail to achieve academic proficiency would be required to participate in remediation, the cost of which would be charged in full or in part to their parents.